 However, do identify dates of major sporting events, other tech conferences, and anything else that might compete with your WordCampWordCampWordCamps are casual, locally-organized conferences covering everything related to WordPress.
 They're one of the places where the WordPress community comes together to teach one another what they’ve learned throughout the year and share the joy.
 Learn more. and make planning more difficult.

 Ultimately, finding the right venue (at the right price) beats just about everything.
-Explore a number of options before you decide.
+Explore several options before you decide.

 There are a number of potential venues that can often be had for free: